blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=5REWHALVDECENDPERC -ac_supply=999999 -ac_reward=10000000000 -ac_halving=10000 -ac_decay=75000000 -ac_end=100000 -ac_perc=2000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392``

-999999 coin premine

-100 coin block reward

-Block reward reduces by 25% every 10000 blocks.

-Block reward ends at block 100000.

-The pubkey address receives an additional 2% of the block reward for each mined block.
-For example, before the first halving, the pubkey address will receive 2 coins(2% of 100 coin block reward) for every mined block.
-After the first halving, the pubkey address will receive 1.5 coins for every mined block.(2% of 75 coin block reward)
+A 999999-coin pre-mine, a 100-coin block reward, the block reward reduces by 25% every 10000 blocks, and the block reward ends at block 100000.
+The pubkey address receives an additional 2% above the block reward for each mined block.
+For example, before the first halving, the pubkey address will receive 2 coins (2% of 100-coin block reward) for every mined block.
+After the first halving, the pubkey address will receive 1.5 coins for every mined block (2% of 75-coin block reward).

-Pubkey address receives an additional 2% for every transaction made on the chain.
+The pubkey address receives an additional 2% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 2 coins are created and sent to the pubkey address.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.